 If you want your shoes to feel like the stars they are, glass shelving takes shoe organization to the next level.
 Nothing beats the elegant vibe of your shoes showcased on transparent shelves.
 Plus, the way light flows through the glass brightens your closet and highlights every pair beautifully.

-22. Make the Most of the Top and Bottom of the Closet for Shoe Storage
+27. Make the Most of the Top, Bottom, and Side Shelves of the Closet for Shoe Storage

 Make the most of your closet space by installing floating shelves near the floor to store your shoes.
 Most closets don’t come with built-in lower shelving, which often leads to purchasing standing floor organizers.
 Floating shelves are a great option if you prefer a more custom solution.